-- "police horse" means a horse kept by the commissioner for use by officers when performing the duties of police officers. - "police officer" means a person declared under section 2.2(2) to be a police officer. - "police recruit" means a person who holds a position in the Police Service as a police recruit. - "prescribed responsibility" means the commissioner's responsibility under section 4.8. - "print" means a print of a photograph or part of a photograph, and includes a marked print and an audio recording of an interview.
+- "police horse" means a horse kept by the commissioner for use by officers when performing the duties of police officers. - "police officer" means a person declared under section 2.2(2) to be a police officer. - "police recruit" means a person who holds a position in the police service as a police recruit. - "prescribed responsibility" means the commissioner's responsibility under section 4.8. - "print" means a print of a photograph or part of a photograph, and includes a marked print and an audio recording of an interview. - "recruit" means a police recruit. - "service" means the police service. - "special constable" means a person who holds a position as a special constable. - "staff member" means a person who is a staff member of the police service under section 2.5(1).